ravi006/ravi006/README.md

-### Hi there 👋
+### from profile import hravi.zip

 <!--
 **ravi006/ravi006** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

+- 🔭 I’m currently working as a Staff Engineer in Big Data and Analytics.
+- 🔭 I’m currently working on Big Data and Data Science Projects
+- 🌱 I’m currently learning Frontend
+- 👯 I’m looking to collaborate on Backend, Big Data and Data Science Prjects

+---

+ 👨🏽‍💻 Tech Stack

+ * Spark
+ * Hadoop
+ * Druid
+ * Working on microservices - Kubernetes | Docker
+ * Airflow
+ * Luigi
+ * Java
+ * Scala
+ * Python

+---